 Although you won't find CAI on Yelp, our growth and success relies heavily on members recruiting members.
 When members recruit, everyone wins.
 And CAI is fortunate to have a long list of dynamic and successful recruiters who go into the community and share their personal CAI experience with prospective members.

 Our goal now through the Strength in Numbers campaign is to recruit even more recruiters to continue spreading the word about CAI.
-After all, networking is enhanced when new face...Read more
+After all, networking is enhanced when new f...Read more

 This time of year typically means budget season for community associations and CAI chapters.
 That means it's an excellent opportunity to help CAI grow.